 b.
 Project Manager Advisor is responsible for assisting the Council in establishing special projects related to the functions and activities of the church, including leading the development of such projects.

 c.
-Human Resources Advisor is responsible for advising the Pastors, Bethel church and school staff, and Council on issues related to Human Resources, including hiring, firing, layoffs, and providing evaluations.
+Human Resources Advisor is responsible for advising the Pastors, Bethel church staff, and Council on issues related to Human Resources, including hiring, firing, layoffs, and providing evaluations.

 d.
 Member at Large (Senior position) will review changes to the Model Constitution of the Evangelical Lutheran Church in America, making any requisite modifications to the constitution of Bethel Lutheran Church; will monitor adherence to the provisions of the constitution and evaluating the need for modifications as appropriate; will assist the pastors in planning the annual Leadership Retreat.